6 Creative Groundbreaking Ceremony Ideas & How to Plan One (2024)

 Groundbreaking ceremonies are better with Peerspace

 We hope this guide will help you as you plan your groundbreaking ceremony ideas.
 Don’t forget, if you’re looking for a venue to hold an incredible groundbreaking ceremony after-party, rely on Peerspace.
 From elegant lofts to rustic bars, we have venues that suit your style, location, and budget.
-You can also consult the Concierge service should you need equipment rentals or catering delivered to your venue.
+You can also consult your venue’s local host should you need equipment rentals or catering delivered to your venue.
 You’ve got ground to break, let us handle the rest!

 Find unique event venues on Peerspace